htrc/HTRC-DevEnvironment/README.md

 # How To

 First clone the repository using following command to include submodules.
-Configurations for the local development envioronment is coming from HTRC-Configuration project's 'local' branch.
+Configurations for the local development environment is coming from HTRC-Configuration project's 'local' branch.
 We have added it as a git submodule to this repository.

 ```
 $ git clone --recursive https://github.com/htrc/HTRC-DevEnvironment.git